pranav278/Learn_Basics_Go/Go.md

 - Go doesn't have an Object type (structs in Go aren't objects), Classes, or Inheritance (no classes, so no basing objects on other object)

 - The closest thing you'll get to Objects in Go is a type/struct

+## Go.mod File

+- Dependency management.
+If you're familiar with Python, think of the requirements.txt file

+- Helpful commands; `go mod tidy': Ensures the go.mod file matches the source code in the module

+## Go.sum File

+- Generated file that you don't have to manage

+- go.sum file maintains the checksum so when you run the project again it will not install all packages again.